kaplanelad/shellfirm/docs/contributing.md

 ## Open issues

-Open an issue with your problems/requirements that you think will helpful
+Open an issue with your problems/requirements that you think will helpful.

 ## Run it locally
 Run it locally by running the command: